Nox69/smoothie-authentication-service/README.md

 The service has a few requirements that is been implemented

 ### 1. Register Customers
 Customers can be registered with their basic details.
+There is list of email ids which are whitelisted in order for them to be admin.
+Register with them to become a business owner or else dummy email ids can be used as end-users.

 ###  2. Login and Authenticate Customers
 Customer should enter valid credentials in order to be authenticated and get the JWT Access Token.
+Use correct credentials in order to authenticate the customer.
+The JWT Token returned will consist of the claims containing emailId and role of the customer.

 ## Technical Details